Introduction to structural causal models in science studies

 In practice, it might not always be possible to estimate a causal effect, because some variables are not observed in a study, or might even be unobservable (Rohrer 2018).
 We believe that making causal thinking explicit is still highly beneficial to the broader research community in such cases.
 First, the process of having gone through the exercise of trying to construct a causal model is not wasted, as the model itself might be useful.
 Researchers might be able to build on the model in subsequent studies, and refine or revise it.

 Secondly, causal models make explicit researchers’ beliefs of how specific causal mechanisms work.
 Other researchers might disagree with those causal models.
 This is a feature, not a bug.
-By making disagreement visible, it might be possible to deduce different empirically testable implications, thus advancing the research further, and building a cumulative evidence base.
+By making disagreement visible, it might be possible to uncover whether the various suggested causal models have different empirically testable implications.
+Empirical evidence for these testable implications could then adjudicate between these various causal models.
+Directing research towards studying such adjudicating empirically testable implications advances research further, and helps to build a more cumulative evidence base.

 Thirdly, causal models make explicit why causal estimates might be impossible in a given study.
 Often, researchers state in their conclusion that there might be missing confounders and that they therefore cannot draw causal conclusions (but they may nonetheless proceed to provide advice that implicitly assumes causality).
 Simply stating that confounders may exist is not enough.
 If we, as researchers, believe that we have missed confounders, we should make explicit what we believe we missed.
 We can of course never be sure that we considered all relevant aspects, but that should not prevent us from trying to be as explicit as possible.